 As an industrial-organizational psychologist, I believe that I’m about as far away from being a “shrink” as you can get and still be a psychologist.
 Yet, I was recently referred to by a client organization as “our company’s shrink,” and I just saw a piece on “The Street” that advocated hiring a “shrink” (referring to an organizational psychologist) to fix your business.

 Sometimes, when I tell a stranger I’m a psychologist, I’ll get the “Oh, a shrink” comment, and I cringe.
 But today I wondered if that’s a good or a bad thing, so I looked up the origin of the word and contemplated what it means for me, and for psychologists in general.

-Of course other professions have negative slang terms (physicians have been called “sawbones” or “leech” referring to rather ancient practices; lawyers are called “sharks” or “mouthpieces”), so creating professional nicknames seems to be common.
+Of course, other professions have negative slang terms (physicians have been called “sawbones” or “leech” referring to rather ancient practices; lawyers have been called “sharks” or “mouthpieces”), so creating professional nicknames seems to be common.

 What are your thoughts?
 Is “shrink” a put-down or a term of endearment?